noms-ops/cmdb-api/README.md

 It is now a part of a larger set of loosely coupled Operations tools that we collectively refer to as NOMS: https://github.com/evernote/noms-client/wiki

+The API works very well with the UI project
+CMDB-UI (https://github.com/isaacfinnegan/cmdb-ui) - Web-based GUI for the NOMS CMDB